nextapps-de/flexsearch/README.md

 ]
 ```

-These change is basically based on "boolean search".
-Instead of applying your bool logic to a nested object (which almost ends in structured hell), you can apply your logic by yourself on top of the result-set dynamically.
+This result set is a replacement of "boolean search".
+Instead of applying your bool logic to a nested object, you can apply your logic by yourself on top of the result-set dynamically.
 This opens hugely capabilities on how you process the results.
 Therefore, the results from the fields aren't squashed into one result anymore.
 That keeps some important information, like the name of the field as well as the relevance of each field results which didn't get mixed anymore.

 > A field search will apply a query with the boolean "or" logic by default.
 Each field has its own result to the given query.